GauravGulatii/GauravGulatii/README.md

   <img align="right" height="160" src="https://camo.githubusercontent.com/14a82c9065ad50c7e8ef3fdf2463d22b0ef77c23c43784378e709d588130a58c/68747470733a2f2f7374617469632e7769787374617469632e636f6d2f6d656469612f6262653634325f36323431346535306265663334636532386462316166616266353566313765637e6d76322e676966" />

   <p align="center">
-    I'm Gaurav Gulati, a versatile Full Stack and Back-End Developer currently pursuing my B.Sc. in Computer Science at the University of Calgary.
+    I am a Full Stack Developer with a passion for building clean, reliable software solutions.
+Currently finishing my B.Sc. in Computer Science at the University of Calgary (expected Dec 2025), I have had the opportunity to work on a range of projects, from designing secure back end systems and APIs to developing great front end interfaces.

-    I specialize in developing robust, scalable software solutions with a focus on clean code, efficient design patterns, and modern web technologies.
+During my internships at Absorb Software and Alberta Health Services, I sharpened my skills in software quality assurance, API development, and automation testing.
+These experiences have taught me the value of good coding practices and effective collaboration in fast paced, agile environments.

+I enjoy diving into challenging problems and continuously learning new technologies, whether it’s through hands on coding, exploring emerging tools, or working with a team that values innovation.
+If you are interested in discussing software development or exploring potential collaborations, feel free to reach out.
     <br> 🌱 I'm deepening my expertise in scalable software architecture, containerization, and orchestration technologies like Docker and Kubernetes.
     <br> 📫 Reach out to me at <a href="mailto:gaurav.gulati@ucalgary.ca" style="color: rgb(250, 111, 50);">gaurav.gulati@ucalgary.ca</a>
     <br> ⚡ Fun Fact: I'm always eager to explore innovative solutions to complex challenges!